mbdilaver/telekom/README.md

 ### Example

+Example is made using [this basic client](https://github.com/mbdilaver/telekom-client).

-Let's say we have call entities in DB as given below;
+Let's say we have call entities in DB as given below.

 ![](/Users/mbd/Projects/telekom-client/imgs/1.png)